TERMINATOR 2: JUDGMENT DAY

 The awful Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Camerons involvement, and this was followed by the somewhat better Terminator Salvation (2009) with Christian Bale as the adult John Connor and the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger.
 There was also the tv series Terminator: The Sarah Connor Chronicles (2008-9) featuring Lena Headey in the role of Sarah Connor.
 Terminator 2 was parodied in Hot Shots!
 Part Deux (1993).
 Robert Patrick later made cameos as the T-1000 in both Waynes World (1992) and the Arnold Schwarzengger action movie spoof Last Action Hero (1993).
 In 2017, James Cameron re-released Terminator 2 in 3D.

 James Camerons other films include:- Piranha II: Flying Killers/Piranha II: The Spawning (1981), Aliens (1986), the underwater alien contact film The Abyss (1989), the spy comedy True Lies (1994), the runaway success of Titanic (1997) and the long-planned Avatar (2009).
-Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012).
+Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as hosts and produces the tv documentary series AMC Visionaries: James Camerons The Story of Science Fiction (2018 ).